São Paulo-Guarulhos International Airport Guide (GRU)

 Shuttle: A shuttle minibus service operates to the city centre (journey time: 30-50 minutes) from outside Terminals 1 and 2.

 Taxi: Prepaid radio taxis serve the terminals.
 Fares start at around R$95, and the journey time varies from 30 to 60 minutes into central São Paolo, depending on traffic (which can often be heavy).

 Banks with bureau de change facilities are located in Terminals 1 and 2.
 ATMs are available in every terminal.

 There is also a 24-hour post office in Terminal 1.
-Paid-for internet access is available.
+There are free Wi-Fi hotspots throughout the airport.

 A good choice of restaurants is available in Terminals 1 and 2.
 Facilities are more restricted in Terminal 4, but a coffee shop, restaurant and fast food are available.